SamuelSwartzberg/flashcardifying_text_temp/inf.md

     sam      console  Dec  4 01:44
     sam      ttys002  Jan  9 12:34
     sam      ttys007  Jan 24 23:26
-w is an extended version of who, which shows everthing who does, plus what is currently running in the terminal and the time since the user last typed anything. w also shows general system stats: time of day, uptime, amount of users logged in, and load averages.
+uptime -  prints general system stats: time of day, uptime, amount of users logged in, and and the average number of jobs in the run queue over the last 1, 5 and 15 minutes. w is an extended version of who, which shows everthing who does, plus what is currently running in the terminal and the time since the user last typed anything. w also the stats that `uptime` shows.
     sam$ w
     9:10  up 52 days,  7:26, 3 users, load averages: 2.10 2.05 2.01
     USER     TTY      FROM              LOGIN@  IDLE WHAT